GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 ## Security considerations

-The Chromium team has designed and implemented the Window Controls Overlay API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
+The Chromium team designed and implemented the Window Controls Overlay API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.